 When you’re learning how to trade stocks, a lot of beginner traders focus on stocks under $10.
 Now, this is due to the fact stocks under $10 have higher growth potential and don’t require a lot of capital.
-For example, buying 100 shares of a $10 stock will cost you $1,000, but buying 100 shares of something like Apple Inc (AAPL), it’ll cost a lot more.
+For example, buying 100 shares of a $10 stock will cost you $1,000, but buying 100 shares of something like Apple Inc (AAPL) will cost a lot more.
 If you want to improve your risk-reward ratio, reading this Penny Stock Playbook can teach you how to locate inexpensive stocks with massive upside potential.
-If you’re just getting start trading, you might want to look for stocks under $10.
+If you’re just starting to trade, you might want to look for stocks under $10.
 You might be wondering, “How do I get started doing that?”
 Well, there are plenty of free tools out there to do this.
 I’ll walk you through my methodology to find stocks under $10 that could potentially generate hefty profits.

 Stocks Under $10: Filtering for Cheap Stocks

 There are thousands of stocks out there, but you want to find the ones that fit your trading strategy.
 For the most part, I focus on “cheap” stocks and size up in them.
 This strategy has been tested by the markets, and if you figure out how to use it, you could potentially make money.
 Now, the first step to looking for stocks under $10 is to find a good filter.

 Finviz is a free tool offering a screener.
 You could screen for market capitalization, price, average daily trading volume, technical patterns, and fundamentals.
 If your trading platform offers a filter, then you can use that as well.
 However, we’re going to be sticking with Finviz here.

 If you go to Finviz.com, you just click on the “Screener” tab and you should see something like this.